CONTEXT AND RATIONALE

 Providers of services pertaining to social and economic inclusion in selected municipalities, including frontline staff, have the expertise to provide accessible, relevant and effective support to disadvantaged third-country nationals and refugees;

 Selected municipalities are equipped with tools to improve the provision of services for social and economic inclusion of disadvantaged third-country nationals and refugees.

 The project is active in 35 municipalities across 7 EU member states: Italy (Bari, Cagliari, Florence, Naples, Milan, Palermo and Venice), Austria (Bruck an der Leitha, Telfs, Korneuburg, Kufstein and Schwaz in Tirol), Poland (Gdansk, Krakow, Poznań, Warsaw and Wroclav), Romania (Bucharest, Cluj, Galati and Oradea), Greece (Athens, Agios Dimitrios, Nea Philadelphia, Piraeus, Thessaloniki, Kalamaria, Neapoli and Herakleio), Spain (Madrid and Malaga) and Malta (Birzebbugia, Gzira, Marsa and Msida).

 The actions will target vulnerable third-country new and long-term residents (including refugees) experiencing social and economic disadvantages.

-The project will be implemented for 22 months, from March 2016 to December 2017, and is managed by the IOM office in Rome, Italy.
+The project is in its second phase and will be implemented for 24 months, from July 2018 to June 2020.
+It is managed by the IOM office in Rome, Italy.